7 Major Ports in Sweden

 Port of Stockholm

 The Stockholm port lies on the eastern Swedish coastline and covers approximately 1755 hectares.
-Situated in one of the world’s most beautiful capital cities, the port is not only a cargo handling facility but a popular vacation spot served by 10 cruise berths.
+This port lies in the town of Nynashamn, 60 km from Stockholm.
+It is not only a cargo handling facility but a popular vacation spot served by 10 cruise berths.
 The world’s biggest cruises, yachts and ferries operate from Stockholm, carrying passengers to and from Sweden, Finland, Russia and the Baltic region.

 Port of Stockholm comprises subsidiary ports of Kapellskar and Nynashamn with the former serving the ports of Estonia and Finland while the latter carries freight to mainly Gotland and Baltic ports.